tsedio/tsed/docs/docs/logger.md

 ```

 ::: tip
-Prefer the @@RequestLogger@@ usage if you want to attach your log the current request.
+Prefer the @@ContextLogger@@ usage if you want to attach your log the current request.
 See the next section.
 :::

 ## Request logger